-Covenant Actual at March 31, 2020 Compliance Leverage ratio (1) <= 7.00x 4.21x Yes Fixed charge coverage ratio (2) >= 1.50x 2.51x Yes Secured indebtedness ratio <= 45.0% 18.6% Yes Unsecured indebtedness ratio <= 60.0% 24.6% Yes Unsecured interest coverage ratio >= 2.00x 1.69x No (3)
+Covenant Compliance Leverage ratio (1) <= 7.00x N/A (3) Fixed charge coverage ratio (2) >= 1.50x N/A (3) Secured indebtedness ratio <= 45.0% N/A (3) Unencumbered indebtedness ratio <= 60.0% N/A (3) Unencumbered debt service coverage ratio >= 2.00x N/A (3) Maintain minimum liquidity level >= \$125.0 million Yes

-- (1) Leverage ratio is net indebtedness, as defined in the Revolver and Term Loan agreement, to corporate earnings before interest, taxes, depreciation, and amortization ("EBITDA"), as defined in the Revolver and Term Loan agreement. - (2) Fixed charge coverage ratio is Adjusted EBITDA, generally defined in the Revolver and Term Loan agreement as EBITDA less furniture, fixtures and equipment ("FF&E") reserves, to fixed charges, which is generally defined in the Revolver and Term Loan agreement as interest expense, all regularly schedule principal payments, preferred dividends paid, and cash taxes paid. - (3) The Company is currently working with its lenders on an amendment to its Revolver and unsecured Term Loans.
-The Company expects that this amendment will adjust the compliance threshold for this covenant to a level where the Company will be in compliance at March 31, 2020.
+- (1) Leverage ratio is net indebtedness, as defined in the Revolver and Term Loan agreements, to corporate earnings before interest, taxes, depreciation, and amortization ("EBITDA"), as defined in the Revolver and Term Loan agreements. - (2) Fixed charge coverage ratio is Adjusted EBITDA, generally defined in the Revolver and Term Loan agreements as EBITDA less furniture, fixtures and equipment ("FF&E") reserves, to fixed charges, which is generally defined in the Revolver and Term Loan agreements as interest expense, all regularly scheduled principal payments, preferred dividends paid, and cash taxes paid. - (3) The Company received a waiver for this covenant, see details below.